Bolivarian propaganda: Social media

 President Chávez, similar to other authoritarian regimes, was initially opposed to Twitter calling it a site "for spoiled brats to criticize him".
 According to Morozov, when the censorship of the Internet becomes "impractical, politically indefensible, or prohibitively expensive, governments begin to experiment with propaganda".
 As the use of Twitter by his opposition increased and since Chávez could not easily censor Twitter, he chose to become a user in order to place his own ideology on the social media website.
 In April 2010, President Chávez created a Twitter account and had 500,000 followers within a month, adding it as "part of the presidential choreography".
 Chávez's popularity on Twitter was not only attributed to his charisma, but to also his use of his government's resources, with Chávez announcing in a televised address that he would use hundreds of publicly funded staffers to "help him win the Twitter war".
 Hundreds of state workers then helped Chávez manage his Twitter account.
 Twitter eventually grew to be the most popular social media site in Venezuela, with Venezuelans being some of the largest Twitter users in the world.

 Under President Maduro, the Venezuelan government used tens of thousands of Twitter bots to disseminate their propaganda and ideology for support.
-Oxford's Computational Propaganda Research Project found that Venezuela often uses bots to disseminate social media posts.
+Oxford Internet Institute's Computational Propaganda Research Project found that Venezuela often uses bots to disseminate social media posts.
 Another study by the Utah State University Data Science Lab finding such activity, with professor Kyumin Lee stating that findings "conclude that there is a bot alliance".
 Twitter has deactivated about 6,000 bots used by the Venezuelan government.
 Since 2014, the Ministry of Popular Power for Communication and Information has sent out messages to be repeated by supporters, state media workers, ministries and other governmental institutions.
 The Venezuelan government also created a mobile app that automatically retweets President Maduro's tweets.

 On 31 January 2019, Twitter deleted thousands of fake accounts linked to the governments of Iran, Russia and Venezuela, stating that the accounts would work in unison to influence international policy.
 Approximately 2,000 fake accounts from Venezuela were deleted.